jingye-xu/DistriLearn/README.md

 You may run the workspace using this command: `ros2 run NIDS_PKG [ap_node|master_node]`

+Because there are some things needed to run in sudo, we need to do a funny workaround if it's not already being run in sudo.
+For example, if you're in userland, then you need to execute the following to run a command in sudo without a password prompt:
+`echo <pass>  | sudo -S <command>`

 When installing ROS, you may be inclined to use Ubuntu.
 We can debootstrap Ubuntu, but Debian is also plausible since Ubuntu is based on Debian (you can find the chart).
 To add the ROS repository to debian, you need to use the correct ditribution.
 To see the distributions, check here: http://packages.ros.org/ros2.
 For instance, if I am using Debian 12 (Bookworm), I would use `http://packages.ros.org/ros2/ubuntu bookworm main`.
 This can be interpolated as such: `http://packages.ros.org/ros2 $(lsb_release -cs) main`.
 For our research, we are deploying on smaller devices.
 Pay attention to which Linux you are using.
 It is better to install ROS from source on Debian, than the binaries.
 If you build from source, the underlay will be different!